ryanw-data/analytics_insights/README.md

 In order to ensure consistency in analysis between Tableau content and users we **_highly_** recommend you have some light-touch governance in place:
 1. Logical insight domains (such as departments or business units) should be grouped within a single top-level project folder (typically named "department name" for example)
 2. For each logical insight domain you should have corresponding user groups to manage access in the format "<department_name> - <role_name>".
 For example, Finance Department have have a parent folder called "Finance" and user groups such as "Finance - Creator" and "Finance - Viewer"
-- By matching deparment names to group names you can easily match users to content in the application later
+- By matching department names to group names you can easily match users to content in the application later

 ### Prerequisites
 1. You will need access to your [Tableau Server metadata](https://help.tableau.com/current/server/en-us/perf_collect_server_repo.htm "Tableau Documentation"), also known as the workgroup database
-2. You will need a Tableau Creator licence (and Tableau Desktop client prefered)
+2. You will need a Tableau Creator licence (and Tableau Desktop client preferred)

 ## Getting Started
 We recommend creating the logical data model first using the code in this repo (instructions to follow), then uploading the Tableau workbook and pointing it at the newly created datasource.
 This will allow you to manage the datasource independent of the workbook, create a schedule that meets your needs and publish the datasource for other users to analyse.